 - Food and Medication Delivery for Quarantined Rhode Islanders - RI Delivers will help those living in quarantine or isolation due to COVID-19 safely remain home by providing delivery support for those without other help.

-- On-Demand ACHE Presentation: Leadership Lessons from the Field to Care for Yourself and Your Colleagues During Times of Prolonged Stress - A webinar is now available by the American College of Health Care Executives focused on caring for health team members during stressful time periods, recently shared with practice teams by Nelly Burdette, PsyD.
+- Video: Lessons from the Field to Care for Yourself and Others During Times of Prolonged Stress - A webinar is now available by the American College of Health Care Executives focused on caring for health team members during stressful time periods, recently shared with practice teams by Nelly Burdette, PsyD.
 Watch here.